moritzploss/ex-patterns/README.md

 ```

 **The `when` control flow structure returns the return value of the callback
-function that belongs to the first matching clause!**.
+function that belongs to the first matching clause!**

 ```javascript
 const value = 2;